 Begin a free consultation by calling (305) 770-6335!
 Our firm has more than 150 years of collective legal experience and has represented clients worldwide.

 Symptoms of Brain Injury

-Brain injuries can result from a number of causes and manifest in various degrees of severity.
+Brain injuries can result from several causes and manifest in various degrees of severity.
 The impact of a brain injury is long-lasting and often life-changing.
-Brain injuries can result in the following:
+Brain injuries can result in the following types of symptoms:

 - Difficulty with Communication

 The brain is the direct source of one’s ability to communicate with others.
 The brain interprets something someone said, decides how a person will respond to what was said, and then determines the tongue, lip, and teeth positions needed to communicate the response.
 At literally every step of the communicative ladder (listening, interpreting, speaking), the brain is behind the scenes running the show.
-When a person suffers brain trauma, their ability to listen, interpret, and speak may be affected.
+When a person suffers from brain trauma, their ability to listen, interpret, and speak may be affected.
 For some people, their brain trauma may leave them mute; for others, it may leave them deaf.
 Regardless of the difficulties, a brain injury can result in communicative complications that stay with a person for life.

 - Trouble with or Loss of Senses